hazzaldo/Drum-Kit-website/README.md

 ## Description

-A simple website that provide you with button to press to play different drum instrument, with each button having an image representation of the drum instrument it can play.
+A simple website that provide you with buttons to click on, in order to play different drum instruments, with each button having an image representation of the drum instrument it can play.
+The website was developed with HTML5, CSS3 and JavaScript.